rmorshea/labox/docs/src/integrations/dataclasses.md

 # Dataclasses

-The [`DataclassModel`][lakery.extra.dataclasses.DataclassModel] model can be used to save standard Python dataclasses.
+The [`StorageClass`][lakery.extra.dataclasses.StorageClass] model can be used to save standard Python dataclasses.
 For example, you might have a dataclass that holds the results of a scientific experiment:

 ```python